Admissions & Program Overview

 Richard Roth, Graduate Program Adviser (firstname.lastname@example.org)

-We offer both an MA and PhD in Geography, as well as a Professional Master’s Program in Geographic Information Systems and Sustainability Management.
-To apply to this PMP-GIS program, select “Geographic Information Systems” in the online application form–not “Geography MA” or “Geography Ph.D”.
+We offer both an MA and PhD in Geography, as well as a Master of Geographic Information Systems for Sustainability Management Program.
+To apply to this MGIS program, select “Geographic Information Systems” in the online application form–not “Geography MA” or “Geography Ph.D”.